angular/webdriver-manager/README.md

 ## Use as a dependency

-To install this as a dependency: `npm i -D webdriver-manager-replacement`.
-The following is an example running webdriver-manager-replacement as a dependency.
+To install this as a dependency: `npm install -D webdriver-manager`.
+The following is an example running webdriver-manager as a dependency.
 The test downloads the providers and starts the selenium server standalone as detached.
 After the test, it will shutdown the selenium server standalone.

 ```
 import {
-  initOptions,
   Options,
-  Provider,
   setLogLevel,
   shutdown,
   start,
   update,
-} from 'webdriver-manager-replacement';
+} from 'webdriver-manager';

-let options: Options;
-const providers = [Provider.ChromeDriver, Provider.Selenium];
+const options: Options = {
+  browserDrivers: [{
+    name: 'chromedriver'     // For browser drivers, we just need to use a valid
+                             // browser driver name.
+Other possible values
+                             // include 'geckodriver' and 'iedriver'.
+  }],
+  server: {
+    name: 'selenium',
+    runAsNode: true,          // If we want to run as a node.
+By default
+                              // running as detached will set this to true.
-const runAsDetach = true;     // To run this in detached.
+    runAsDetach: true         // To run this in detached.
 This returns the
                               // process back to the parent process.
-const runAsNode = true;       // If we want to run as a node.
-By default
-                              // running as detached will set this to true.
+  }
+};
-setLogLevel('info');          // Required if we want to log to console.
+setLogLevel('info');          // Required if we webdriver-manager to log to
+                              // console.
+Not setting this will hide the logs.

 describe('some web test', () => {
-  beforeAll(async() => {
+  beforeAll(async () => {
-    options = initOptions(providers, runAsDetach, runAsNode);
     await update(options);
     await start(options);
   });

-  it('should run some web test', () => {
+  it('should run some web test', async () => {
-    // Your web test with some framework.
+    // Your async / await web test with some framework.
   });

-  afterAll(async(() => {
+  afterAll(async () => {
     await shutdown(options);  // Makes the web request to shutdown the server.
                               // If we do not call shutdown, the java command
                               // will still be running the server on port 4444.